bkmi/flowmm/README.md

-collected_to_cif.py             -   takes rfm outputs and creates a dataframe of cifs highestepochfromhydrasweep.py   -   find the highest epochs from a sweep folder eval_grid.sh                    -   evaluate every highest epoch checkpoint from a sweep folder prerelax_omat.py                -   use omat potential to prerelax slurmeval.sh                    -   for job submission
+collected_to_cif.py             -   takes rfm outputs and creates a dataframe of cifs highestepochfromhydrasweep.py   -   find the highest epochs from a sweep folder eval_grid.sh                    -   evaluate every highest epoch checkpoint from a sweep folder prerelax_omat.py                -   use omat potential to prerelax (requires a fairchem environment to run) slurmeval.sh                    -   for job submission
 ```